nodesource/nsolid/BUILDING.md

 ### Configure OpenSSL appname

-Node.js can use an OpenSSL configuration file by specifying the environment variable `OPENSSL_CONF`, or using the command line option `--openssl-conf`, and if none of those are specified will default to reading the default OpenSSL configuration file `openssl.cnf`.
-Node.js will only read a section that is by default named `nodejs_conf`, but this name can be overridden using the following configure option:
+N|Solid can use an OpenSSL configuration file by specifying the environment variable `OPENSSL_CONF`, or using the command line option `--openssl-conf`, and if none of those are specified will default to reading the default OpenSSL configuration file `openssl.cnf`.
+N|Solid will only read a section that is by default named `nodejs_conf`, but this name can be overridden using the following configure option: